Late-Is-Cool/raytruxian-microgames/README.md

 you can find latest debug builds [here](https://github.com/Late-Is-Cool/raytruxian-microgames/actions)

-windows builds doesnt have the .exe extension in the game file, do you have to manually add it in (until we figure it out)
+windows builds don't have the .exe extension in the file, you have to manually add it in (until we figure it out)